Arvin Appiah

-Arvin Amoakoh Appiah (born 5 January 2001) is a professional footballer who plays as a winger for French club Amiens, on loan from Spanish club Almería.
+Arvin Amoakoh Appiah (born 5 January 2001) is a professional footballer who plays as a winger.
 Born in the Netherlands, he represented England at youth level.

 Club career

 Nottingham Forest

 Appiah made his professional debut for Nottingham Forest on 30 October 2018, appearing as an 85th-minute substitute and scoring a goal in a 3–2 loss in a fourth round EFL Cup game against Burton Albion.

 On 23 January 2019, Appiah penned a four-and-a-half-year contract extension with Forest.

 Almería

 On 2 September 2019 Appiah signed for Spanish Segunda División side Almería on a five-year deal for an undisclosed fee, reported to be £8 million.

 On 1 February 2021, Appiah moved to fellow second division team CD Lugo, on a loan deal until the end of the season.
 Upon returning, he was mainly a backup option as the Rojiblancos achieved promotion to La Liga as champions.

 On 1 September 2022, Appiah was loaned to CD Tenerife in the second level for the season.
-On 30 December, however, his loan was cut short, and he moved to fellow second tier side Málaga CF on 9 January, also in a temporary deal.
+On 30 December, however, his loan was cut short, and he moved to fellow second-tier side Málaga CF on 9 January, also in a temporary deal.

 On 25 August 2023, Appiah returned to England when he joined Championship club Rotherham United on a season-long loan deal.
 On 30 July of the following year, he moved to Portuguese Primeira Liga side Nacional also on loan for one year.

 On 30 July 2025, Appiah switched teams and countries again after agreeing to a one-year loan deal with Ligue 2 side Amiens.